Graduate Student Policies

 - All grades for required courses must be submitted to the Office of the University Registrar.
 No student will be approved for a degree while a grade for any course on the academic record remains outstanding.

 - A student must receive final academic clearance from their College/Department representative for graduation.
 Doctoral and PhD students must also receive final approval from the Office of Graduate Studies.

 - A Completion Form must be filed with the Office of Graduate Studies before the first day of final exam week for the term a student plans to graduate.

-- If a thesis or dissertation is involved, it must be typed in accordance with specifications contained in the "Thesis Manual," a copy of which may be obtained online The student is responsible for transmitting all required copies to the library for binding and/or archiving.
+- If a thesis or dissertation is involved, it must be typed in accordance with specifications contained in the "Thesis Manual" updated annually, a copy of which may be obtained online; the student is responsible for transmitting all required copies to the library for binding and/or archiving.

-- Students must satisfy all financial obligations to the University in order to receive their diploma.
+- A student must satisfy all financial obligations to the University in order to receive their diploma.

 - If a student completes all requirements for graduation in any term prior to the spring term, the degree will be awarded in the term in which the requirements are met.

 - The name on a student's diploma must match their name on their academic record.
 A student can change their name but it must be done before the last day of classes in the respective term in which their degree is awarded.

 Award of a Master’s Degree to Doctoral Students

 All doctoral students who do not already have a master’s degree in their area of study may, with the approval of their program department, apply for such a degree when they complete the requirements for it.
 The application must be made in the quarter in which the student is eligible.
 The degree cannot be awarded retroactively.